laderast/laderast.github.io/README.md

 - Headshot
 - Knitted `.html` files you want to share

+6. Sign up for a netlify account and log in: https://netlify.com

 ## Taking a tour of the Project

 These are the main files for the project.